kteopiz/LeetCodeSolutionsTracker/README.md

 # LeetCodeSolutionsTracker

 My personal repository to track and note down all leetcode solutions I have done! <br>

-All solutions will be done in Java and committed to this repo to help me practice Git and GitHub Usage along with LeetCode solving
+Solutions will be done in Python, here is a list of the ones I have accomplished so far:

+- Two Sum